tsljgj/ML-note/docs/math/linear_alg/intro.md

 </figure>

 ## Matrix Multiplication
-We can think about vectors as matrices with one of the dimensions being 1.
+We can think about vectors as matrices with one of the dimensions being 1.<br>
-The following way would be an easy introduction to Matrix Multiplication:<br>
+The following way would be an easy introduction to Matrix Multiplication:

 $$
 \begin{bmatrix}2&-1\\-1&2\end{bmatrix}
 \begin{bmatrix}1\\2\end{bmatrix}\\